Photography

 Why or Why Not Use a Lens Hood Indoors?

-The question of “should I use a lens hood indoors” can be as complicated or as easy a question as you want it to be.
+The question of “Should I use a lens hood indoors?” can be as complicated or as easy a question as you want it to be.

-It’s easier if you break the question down into two components based on the benefits that a proper lens hood gives you as a photographer.
+It’s easier if you break the question down into two components based on the benefits a proper lens hood gives you as a photographer.

 1. Do You Want to Mitigate Lens Flare?